 Pay Attention to the Bait and Switch Scam

 Don’t allow yourself to be scammed out of your cash with the bait and switch trick.
-For example, the scammer locksmith gives you a small price by the operator or face-to-face for a home or vehicle lockout but charges you more money once they finish the job for reasons you don’t understand.
+For example, the scammer locksmith gives you a small price by the operator or face-to-face for a home or vehicle lockout but charges you more once they finish the job for reasons you don’t understand.

 Thus, they won’t have any reason to charge you more than the estimate.
 Plus, you can avoid falling into their scam and successfully prevent a locksmith bait and switch scam.